-Records management is important to organizations because it helps them fulfill their business objectives.
+Records management is important to organizations because it helps them fulfill their business objectives, but it could be a challenging process.
 It also helps them keep track of all the documents they have in their possession and find documents that are not in use.
 In addition, records management can help prevent data breaches by ensuring that there is an adequate process for storing, securing, and destroying sensitive information.

 It is important for organizations to establish a clear understanding of the need for records management.
-This includes looking at the current storage systems, how these are being used, and what is required in the future.
+This includes looking at the current storage systems, how these are being used, records management implementation plan, and what is required in the future.

 The records management process provides a framework for the creation, destruction, and disposition of records.
 Through this process, organizations ensure that appropriate and legal records are created, retained based on the stipulations outlined in their maintenance schedules, destroyed when no longer needed to comply with requirements or regulations (i.e., court orders), and disposed properly to protect individuals’ privacy and confidentiality of records.